 - Reduce the anxiety that parents have when they see that their child is less stressed.

 - Builds confidence as the NillyNoggin covers up the medically sterile look of the EEG.

 - Provides the EEG Technician with ease in functionality because they have quicker access to fix any malfunctioning leads.

 What Fabric Do We Use?

-NillyNoggin EEG Caps are made from 95% cotton and 5% spandex so the fabric is comfortable, breathable, cool and snug to assist in protecting the leads from wandering little hands.
-The caps come in a WIDE assortment of kid-friendly fabrics … so kids can pick a cap that suits their personality!
+NillyNoggin EEG Caps are made from quality 95% cotton and 5% spandex so the fabric is comfortable, breathable, cool and snug to assist in protecting the leads from wandering little hands.
+The caps come in a WIDE assortment of fabrics giving the option to pick a cap that suits their personality!

 NillyNoggin EEG Caps are Made in the USA!
 By the East End Cooperative Ministry in Pittsburgh Pennsylvania!

 Hannahtopia® works in collaboration with the East End Cooperative Ministry (EECM) to manufacturer the NillyNoggin EEG Cap.
 Our goal is to keep our manufacturing local so that we continue to build our community.
 EECM is based out of Pittsburgh, PA.
 We are able to help EECM with their mission.